-Teen discount clothing chain Five Below Inc (NASDAQ:FIVE) saw its stock price nearly double in the past year.
+Teen discount clothing chain Five Below Inc (NASDAQ:FIVE) saw its stock price jump 30% in the past year.
 In an age where you have retailers going out of business left and right, Jim Cramer is right to rave about this stock.

 In today’s retail, you either want to be in the discount or luxury businesses, but not in the deadly middle.
 Five Below has a plan to grow revenues and earnings by 28% every year for the next five years.
 In 2019, revenues and earnings are expected to grow 22% and 48.6%, respectively, to $1.56 billion and $2.66 per share.

 Five Below expects to continue opening new stores, reaching 2,000 stores open in the U.S. at some point in the future.
 While it seems like an ambitious goal given how many stores are closing these days, Five Below has a very talented management team led by CEO Joel Anderson, whose previous job was CEO of Walmart.com (NYSE:WMT).